rupor-github/win-gpg-agent/README.md

 - create and service Cygwin socket for Cygwin/MSYS2 build of OpenSSH.
 Note, that OpenSSH (native and Cygwin) and AF_UNIX socket and named pipe are using pageant protocol to talk to gpg-agent.
 - create and service tcp socket on "localhost:extra_port" for Win32-OpenSSH redirection (it does not presently supports unix socket redirection).
 This requres configuration and is disabled out of the box.
 - set environment variable `SSH_AUTH_SOCK` on Windows side to point either to pipe name so native OpenSSH tools know where to go or to Cygwin socket file to be used with Cygwin/MSYS2 ssh binaries.
-- create `WIN_GNUPG_HOME`, `WSL_GNUPG_HOME`, `WIN_AGENT_HOME`, `WSL_AGENT_HOME` environment variables, setting them to point to directories with Assuan sockets and AF_UNIX sockets and register those environment variables with WSLENV for path translation.
+- create `WIN_GNUPG_HOME`, `WSL_GNUPG_HOME`, `WIN_GNUPG_SOCKETS`, `WSL_GNUPG_SOCKETS`, `WIN_AGENT_HOME`, `WSL_AGENT_HOME` environment variables, setting them to point to directories with Assuan sockets and AF_UNIX sockets and register those environment variables with WSLENV for path translation.
 Basically WSL_* would be paths on the Linux side and WIN_* are Windows ones.
 This way every WSL environment started after will have proper "unix" and "windows" paths available for easy scripting.
 - serve as a backend for [gclpr](https://github.com/rupor-github/gclpr) remote clipboard tool (NOTE: starting with v1.1.0 gclpr server backend enforces protocol versioning and may require upgrade of gclpr).

 You could always see what is going on by clicking "Status" on applet's menu: